apache/cordova-plugin-wkwebview-engine/README.md

 Notes
 ------
+This plugin creates a shared `WKProcessPool` which ensures the cookie sharing happens correctly across `WKWebView` instances. `CDVWKProcessPoolFactory` class can be used to obtain the shared `WKProcessPool` instance if app creates `WKWebView` outside of this plugin.

 On an iOS 8 system, Apache Cordova during runtime will switch to using the UIWebView engine instead of using this plugin.
 If you want to use WKWebView on both iOS 8 and iOS 9 platforms, you will have to resort to using a local webserver.